lorenzo-rovigatti/comp_bio_notes/all_atom.md

 x(t + \Delta t) = 2x(t) - x(t - \Delta t) + a(t) \Delta t^2.
 $$

 This is the Verlet algorithm, which allows us to calculate the position $x(t + \Delta t)$ at the next time step using the current position $x(t)$, the previous position $ x(t - \Delta t)$, and the current acceleration $a(t)$.
-Although this basic Verlet method does not explicitly involve velocity, we can compute it as
+Although this basic Verlet method does not explicitly involve velocity, if we consider the expansion up to the second order it can be written as

 $$
 v(t) = \frac{x(t + \Delta t) - x(t - \Delta t)}{2\Delta t} + \mathcal{O}(\Delta t^2).
 $$

-Note that this is accurate only up to order $\Delta t^2$.
+Note the lower order of accuracy with respect to $x(t)$.
 We can modify the basic Verlet approach to include an explicit update for the velocity, leading to the Velocity Verlet method.
 Instead of relying on the positions from the previous and current time steps, the Velocity Verlet algorithm updates the position and velocity in a two-step process.

 First, we use the current velocity and acceleration to update the position at time $ t + \Delta t $.
 This is done similarly to the basic Verlet method but with the velocity term explicitly included: